Traveling by train in Germany

 Actually, there are four different and most common types of trains in Germany.
 There are some more different types, but they can be summed up to one type.
 More about it later below.

-RB (Regional Bahn) – the slowest train type.
+1) RB (Regional Bahn) – the slowest train type.
 It stops at almost every place with a train platform.
-In return you would need to pay the lowest price and you can enjoy the landscapes while traveling with the RB.
+In return you would need to pay the lowest price, and you can enjoy the landscapes while traveling with the RB.
 This train is red coloured.

-IC (Inter City) – the Inter City is pretty fast and stops only between bigger towns or cities.
+3) IC (Inter City) – the Inter City is pretty fast and stops only between bigger towns or cities.
 The price for a ticket is much higher in comparison to an RB or RE.
 The color of this train is white with a red stripe.
-The IC was the predecessor of the ICE and thus, this train type is fast but not as fast as the ICE.
-And it has an older equipment on board than the ICE.
+The IC was the predecessor of the ICE (more about ICE in the next paragraph) and thus, this train type is fast but not as fast as the ICE.
+That’s also the reason why it has an older equipment on board than the ICE.
 Regarding the velocity, an IC can achieve a pace of max.
 200 km/h (about 125 mph).
-Thus, this train type is considered as a complementary to the ICE.

-ICE (Inter City Express) – this one is real fast and stops only between big cities, like Munich, Frankfurt, Hamburg, Stuttgarrt, Würzburg, Leipzig, Dresden and so on.
+4) ICE (Inter City Express) – this one is real fast and stops only between big cities like Munich, Frankfurt, Hamburg, Stuttgart, Würzburg, Leipzig, Dresden, and so on.
 An ICE can achieve velocities about 330 km/h (about 205 mph).
 But in Germany there are just a couple of sections where the ICE would move with such a pace.
 That’s why the newest generation of ICE, the ICE 4, can achieve a top speed of about “just” 250 km/h (about 155 mph).
 Nevertheless, the ICE is the fastest train type in Germany.
 The color of this train type is the same like of the IC – white with a red stripe.

 Other train types in Germany

-There are some special types operating within metropolitan areas to deal with the big traffic volume.
+There are some special train types operating within metropolitan areas to deal with the big traffic volume.

 S (S-Bahn) – the S-Bahn is like a subway which operates above-ground within metropolitan areas, like Munich, Frankfurt, Berlin an so on.